 As the founder and owner of the Cambridge Organic Food Co., Duncan has more than twenty year’s experience in the sustainable food and drink sector.
 Duncan is a founding committee member of Cambridge Sustainable Food and has been leading CSF’s headline project of creating a Sustainable Food Hub for Cambridge since its inception.
 Duncan’s reputation as a pioneer and innovator of progressive, socially responsible business models has led to him speak at conferences and forums throughout the UK and Europe, notably including the ‘Harmony in Food & Farming’ conference and at the European Commission.
 In 2015 Duncan received the Living Wage champion award for the East of England.
 Duncan also founded the annual ‘Swim the Cam’ open water swimming event, originally to raise money and awareness for the Food Hub.

 Alice has a degree in Geography from the University of Cambridge.
-With a long-standing interest in sustainability, she was attracted to the Food Hub’s holistic vision for creating a more sustainable food system and its strong focus on social, not just environmental and economic, factors.
+With a long-standing interest in sustainability, she was attracted to the Food Hub’s holistic vision for creating a more sustainable food system and its strong focus on social, not just environmental and economic, sustainability.
 Following a 6-week internship in the summer of 2017, she continued to be involved with the Food Hub’s development through her final year of university.
-She is currently representing Harmony Food Hubs on the EIT Food Accelerator Network programme, part of MassChallenge Switzerland.
 Alice’s interests include social and environmental movements and she was previously involved in Cambridge Zero Carbon’s divestment campaign.

 Good Food for All